FidelElie/FiDev/apps/home/src/content/music/2018-09-25/masego-lady-lady.md

 date: '2018-09-25T00:00:00.000Z'
 ---
 When this came out I was really looking forward to it and although it has lost some steam since I still believe it was a solid project.
-No Lost thoughts or pink polo EP but still very solids.
-There are some highlight song on this where Uncle Sego really comes through what he does best, everything.
+This is no :album[5U2hIEObpi8FOApxIeaJdD][Lost thoughts] or :album[3efpx8tZjv4jOqmQPH6Myn][Pink Polo EP] but still very solids.
+There are some highlight songs on this where Uncle Sego really comes through what he does best - everything.
 A lot of different instruments are heard throughout the project and with his singing and the guest features it is something nice to listen to.
-But that's just it, it isn't amazing or ground-breaking, its just nice.
-Well that is better than it being trash, so good shit Sego.
+But that's just it, it isn't amazing or ground-breaking, it's just nice.
+Well that is better than it being trash, so good shit Sego, looking forward to what comes next.